ericcornelissen/shescape/docs/index.md

 | --------- | ---------- | --------------------------------- |
 | `safeArg` | `string[]` | The quoted and escaped arguments. |

-> `quoteAll` automatically converts individual non-string values to strings if
+> `quoteAll` automatically converts non-array inputs to single-value arrays and
-> needed and will error if this is not possible.
-You are responsible for
+> individual non-string values to strings if needed and will error if this is
-> verifying the input makes sense.
+> not possible.
+You are responsible for verifying the input makes sense.

 ### `escape(arg)`